-Management and the Board monitor the Group's overall performance, from its implementation of the strategic plan through to the performance of the Group against operating plans and financial budgets.
+Management and the board monitor the Group's overall performance, from its implementation of the strategic plan through to the performance of the Group against operating plans and financial budgets.

-The Board, together with management, has identified key performance indicators (KPIs) that are used to monitor performance.
+The board, together with management, have identified key performance indicators (KPIs) that are used to monitor performance.
 Key management monitor KPIs on a regular basis.
-Directors receive reporting on the critical KPIs for review prior to each monthly Board meeting allowing all Directors to actively monitor the Group's performance.
+Directors receive reporting on the critical KPIs for review prior to each monthly board meeting allowing all directors to actively monitor the Group's performance.